 Dian Hanson | Santillo: La petite mort | |

 How women pleasure themselves.
-Rrose Selavy. | ||
+Rrose Sélavy. | ||

-Richard Wilhem / Cary Baynes | The I Ching or The Book of Changes (Bollingen series XIX) | |
+Richard Wilhem / | The I Ching or The Book of Changes (Bollingen series XIX) | |

 Classic Chinese oracle. | ||